montest/montest.github.io/_posts/2023-04-07-StochasticMethodsForOptimQuantifWithPyTorchPart2.md

 collection: blog posts
 excerpt: "
 <img align='left' src='/images/posts/quantization/pytorch/1d/stochastic_clvq_1d_method_comparison_M_1000000.svg' width='250' >
 In this post, I present several PyTorch implementations of the Competitive Learning Vector Quantization algorithm (CLVQ) in order to build Optimal Quantizers of $X$, a random variable of dimension one.
-As seen in [my previous blog post][blog_post_pytorch_lloyd_stochastic], the use of PyTorch allows me to perform all the numerical computations on GPU and drastically increase the speed of the algorithm.
-Moreover, in this article, I also take advantage of the autograd implementation in PyTorch allowing me to make use of all the optimizers in `torch.optim`.
+In [my previous blog post][blog_post_pytorch_lloyd_stochastic], the use of PyTorch allowed me to perform all the numerical computations on GPU and drastically increase the speed of the algorithm.
+However, in this article, we do not observe the same behavior, this pytorch implementation is slower than the numpy one.
+Moreover, I also take advantage of the autograd implementation in PyTorch allowing me to make use of all the optimizers in `torch.optim`.
+Again, this implementation does not speed up the optimization (on the contrary) but it opens the door to other use of the autograd algorithm with other methods (e.g. in the deterministic case).

 All explanations are accompanied by some code examples in Python and is available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)."